-FAITH (Friends Affected and Infected Together in Hand) is a not for profit organization working on behalf of socially marginalized and vulnerable populations such as women living with HIV (PLHIV) and HIV Key Population; girls and women from poor and rural communities.
+FAITH (Friends Affected and Infected Together in Hand) is a not for profit organization working on behalf of socially marginalized and vulnerable populations such as women living with HIV (WLHIV), female sex workers and female who use drugs.
 It is established in the year 2005 A.D.
-It is a women led organization i.e. women are in decision making positions like in the executive board, as general members, in its secretariat.
+It is a women-led organization i.e. women are in decision making positions like in the executive board, as general members, in its secretariat.

 We envision a world where each individual is able to exercise their fundamental rights free of coercion, stigma, discrimination, and violence.

 We aim to serve as catalysts in shattering stigma attached to marginalised and minorities populations.

 Our work is guided and shaped by our core beliefs and commitments: